In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 Temperature phasing

-If getting the graphite molecules together is step one to a more nodular casting, step two is getting strong networks (crystalline matrices of iron) to form around them.
+If getting the graphite molecules together is step one to achieving ductile iron nodularity, step two is getting strong networks (crystalline matrices of iron) to form around them.
 We can manipulate which microstructures form by phasing the casting through various temperature ranges as the part cools.
 We also might apply any of the heat treatments of ductile iron, such as austempering, after production.

 Urick does ductile differently

-Nodular iron requires nodules, and our proprietary ductile iron processes get higher nodule counts and nodularity than the competition.
+Nodular iron requires nodules, and our proprietary ductile iron production process gets higher nodule counts and nodularity than the competition.
 For consistency and capability, look no further than Urick.